 Blaize Pengilly 27:56

 I think if I get into crypto, I'm just gonna get a floppy disk because you know, the USB is clearly not safe.
 And who knows how to use a floppy disk?
 Or who even has a device that's currently working that has a floppy disk radar.
 So if I if I learned enough today about crypto and start investing, I'll be going floppy all the way I think.
 Nash, so you can so my understanding is you can use Bitcoin as a reserve and whatnot.
 But why do people actually why do people care about it?
 Like, did someone just wake up one day and go, alright, I'm going to invent a currency like, Can I do that?
-Can I go out there tomorrow and get by watercolors and paint a bunch of notes?
+Can I go out there tomorrow and get by watercolours and paint a bunch of notes?
 And besides that it's a currency.
 How did it actually come about to be?
 And why do people had how to people now worldwide respect and trust that it's a form of currency?

 Nesh Sooriyan 28:48

 Yeah, it's a very, very good question.
 So I guess I'd start with how our modern currencies developed, right? enough people trust it as a unit of exchange, and then enough people accept it.
-And there's enough infrastructure there that signaling.
+And there's enough infrastructure there that signalling.
 So there's enough, you know, these are these data points that we all view that encourage us to continue to trust this currency.
 So talk about the old state of the world where Bitcoin was essentially born.
 And then I'll talk about the current state of the world where we're starting to see traction again.
 So the old state, where we saw Bitcoin come to fruition was the global financial crisis, where the trust that we had in our institutions and our governments was questioned.
 And so needless to say, people went, hey, we're trusting all these people.
 And we just lost money that we've invested in stuff that we thought was relatively safe, which unraveled because of the subprime mortgage crisis because people were taking greater and greater risks, low loading those risks on top of one another within institutions, and then subsequently we have like a global market failure.
 So the money that you have in your bank account or The money that you would invest in in your superannuation wasn't worth as much anymore.
 So Bitcoin was kind of born of that, that era of thinking, and also born of the era of the original cypherpunks, where they were thinking, you know, people need to be responsible for this security.
 And there's all these benefits that kind of come from that.
 So it's like, pot idealism part, you know, social reform.
 And part just like sticking it to the man.

 Blaize Pengilly 30:28